johanley/covid-19-canada/README.md

-# What's the problem?
+# Overview of the COVID-19 stats being reported in Canada

-The problem is a *lack of fast programmatic access to a complete, robust set of stats on the COVID-19 outbreak in Canada*.
+There is a *lack of fast programmatic access to a complete, robust set of stats on the COVID-19 outbreak in Canada*.

-I assume most people are looking for data with these characteristics:
+In a perfect world, I assume that most programmers looking to consume this data would want the following:

-* 4 categories: test, cases, recoveries, and deaths (T,C,R,D)
+* 4 categories of data: tests, cases, recoveries, and deaths (T,C,R,D)
+* an authoritative source of the data
+* precise semantics for the data, that's also easy to understand
-* time-series data from the beginning of an outbreak until present
+* time-series data from the beginning of an outbreak until the present day
-* 13 jurisdictions: provinces, territories (14, if you count the federal level)
+* 14 jurisdictions: provinces, territories, and the federal government
 * world-readable (can be easily accessed in a browser, with no restrictions)
 * easily parsed and consumed by programming tools